 I draw from a variety of recovery and spiritual growth modalities, including ancient wisdom, transpersonal psychology, mysticism, and science.

 I’d like to point out that I’m talking about those who fall into the “codependent” label, but also those that identify as having an “Insecure Attachment Style”.
 In particular, Anxious-Preoccupied.

 At its core, codependency is part of the human condition; a spiritual problem requiring a spiritual solution.
 It is a an “outer” dependence (of the ego identity) on people or things for feelings of approval, love, and worth.
 It is a disconnect from our core essence as beautiful, amazing spirits, leaving us to believe an internalized belief system that screams, “I am not good enough!”

 Shame, emptiness, loneliness.
 Grasping for crumbs of approval from others.

 In childhood, we were groomed to create an ego, a false persona to protect us from pain.
 We picked up traits like people pleasing, rescuing, faulty boundary setting, over-dependency, black and white thinking, obsessiveness, etc.

-Moving beyond codependency will require us to go within on a serious inner spiritual journey to integrate the ego, heal wounds, and silence the mind.
+Moving beyond codependent behaviors will require us to go within on a serious inner spiritual journey to illuminate the shadow parts that are causing the behaviors and integrating them.